Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FAQs

-Whether Clover or Toast has the quicker payout depends on whether you're willing to pay for a faster turnaround and when your transactions are submitted.
-You can get a payout from Clover within one to three business days, but you can also get an immediate payout for a 1 percent fee.
-With Toast, credit card batches created before 9:30 p.m.
-ET will be deposited the next business day.
-Otherwise, payout will take an additional day.
+Whether Clover or Toast has the quicker payout depends on when your transactions are submitted and whether you're willing to pay for faster access to funds.
+Clover typically deposits funds within one to three business days, but businesses can also use Rapid Deposit to access eligible funds immediately for an additional fee.
+With Toast, credit card batches submitted before 9:30 p.m.
+ET are generally deposited the next business day.
+Batches submitted after that cutoff typically take an additional business day.

 Clover and Toast handle deliveries a little differently.
 Clover integrates directly with DoorDash; Toast allows you to tap into Toast's on-demand network of delivery drivers, Toast Delivery Services.
 Both services also offer the option of using your own delivery drivers.